 RULES AND REGULATIONS

-These rules may be amended up until 1st May 2019.
+These regulations can be modified until 1st May 2020.

 Article 1 General

-The association ” 4 Days of Walking in Chantonnay Vendée” (R4JCV), affiliated to the “French Federation of Hiking” (FFRP), has organised from 30th May 2019 to 2nd June 2019, two “Long Distance Walking Awards” (“BMLD”).
-The first, 200 km (“BMLD 200”) and the second, 120 km (“BMLD 120”).
+The association ” 4 Days of Walking in Chantonnay Vendée” (R4JCV), affiliated to the “French Federation of Hiking” (FFRP) has organised from 21st May 2020 to 24th May 2020, two “Long Distance Walking Awards” (“BMLD”).
+The first of 200 km (“200BMLD”) and the second 120 km (“120BMLD”).
 These are individual walking events without personal assistance on a planned but non signposted route.

 Departure times :

-The arrival time is before 12.00pm Sunday 2nd June 2019 for both of the two Awards.
+The arrival time is before 12.00pm on Sunday 24th May 2020 for both of the two awards.

-Participation in either of the awards requires the walker to be present 1hr 30mins before the actual time of departure.
+Participation in either of the awards requires the walker to be present at least 2 hours before the actual time of departure.

-This award is open to any walker regardless of gender and they must be over eighteen years of age on the day of the departure.
-They may or may not have a FFRP licence and must be covered by an accident insurance and civil responsibility policy.
-The walker must prove their physical fitness to the BMLD by one of the following 3 methods:
+These awards are open to any walker regardless of gender and they must be over 18 years of age on the day of the departure.
+They may or may not have a FFRP licence but must be covered by an accident insurance and civil responsibility policy.
+The participant must prove their physical fitness to the BMLD by one of the following 3 methods:

-They must show this license when submitting the application.
+-They must show this licence when submitting the application.

 2a-If the answer is “no” to all the questions in this questionnaire:

-3-In all other cases, a medical certificate must be presented at the time of submission of the application, which verifies the ability to participate in the long-distance walking event dated 1st January 2019.
+3-In all other cases, a medical certificate must be presented at the time of submission of the application which verifies the ability to participate in the long distance walking event dated 01/01/2020.